tig/mcec/documentation.md

 VK_F1
 ```

-If you want a keystroke that includes a shift modifier (e.g. `Win-D` or `Ctrl-G`) define a custom `SendInput` command as described below.
+To send a keystroke that includes a shift modifier (e.g. `Win-D` or `Ctrl-G`) define a custom `SendInput` command as described below.

-You can find a list of all Window's virtual key codes on [this MSDN page](http://msdn.microsoft.com/en-us/library/dd375731.aspx)
+A list of all Window's virtual key codes can be found here: [this MSDN page](http://msdn.microsoft.com/en-us/library/dd375731.aspx)

 #### Character Commands